Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

-I'm already used to 1) due to regular optimization when helping people  on Slack and Discourse, and with better static compilation support inching ever closer over the past few years and me procrastinating writing my bachelors' thesis last monday, I thought to myself
+I'm already used to 1) due to regular optimization when helping people  on Slack and Discourse, and with better static compilation support inching ever closer over the past few years and me procrastinating writing my bachelors' thesis last week, I thought to myself

  1. Julia is based on LLVM and is basically already a compiled language.
  2. You've got some old arduinos lying around.